-- 1. Course content: Instructors shall be responsible for ensuring that the content of the courses they teach is consistent with the course descriptions approved by the University Committee on Curriculum and the Academic Council.
+- 1. Course content: Instructors shall be responsible for ensuring that the content of the courses they teach is consistent with the course descriptions approved by the University Committee on Curriculum and the University Council.
 Instructors shall direct class activities toward the fulfillment of course objectives and shall evaluate student performance in a manner consistent with these objectives. - 2.
 Course syllabi: Instructors shall be responsible for distributing a course syllabus (either in print or electronic form) at the beginning of the semester.
-The syllabus shall minimally include: - (a) instructional objectives; - (b) instructor contact information and office hours; - (c) grading criteria and methods used to determine final course grades;
+The syllabus shall minimally include: - (a) instructional objectives; - (b) instructor contact information and office hours; - (c) grading criteria and methods used to determine final course grades; - (d) date of the final examination and tentative dates of required assignments, quizzes, and tests, if applicable;